barryclark/jekyll-now/_posts/2023-07-20-unsafe-rust-exploration.md

 # Endnotes

 [^mutref]: As a matter of fact, even if `r2` had merely been an immutable reference, this code would have been rejected by the compiler.
 [^safeapi]: It will turn out that there is, in fact, a high-level API to achieve this.
-Well... it turns out the API is pretty obvious but the fact that it does what I want it to do is not.
+It'll even turn out that the API itself is pretty obvious but the fact that it does the transformation in place is not.
 [^unsafe-powers]: There's a couple more things that `unsafe` lets us do, the Rust Book lovingly calls them _unsafe  superpowers_.
 [^ub-unsafe]: To be clear, we can still introduce all kinds of UB ourselves by not being careful.
 [^no-way-arc-mutex]: Of course there are safe wrappers, like `Arc<Mutex<T>>` that serve a conceptually similar, but very different use case.
 If we want to manipulate data on a low level, pointers are what we want.
-[^safe-rust]: I also see this as an advantage because it means I can trust that someone's code is free of many classes of bugs.
+[^safe-rust]: I also see this as an advantage because it means I can trust that someone else's code is free of many classes of bugs.
 That's great.
+[^unsafe-constructs]: Yes, I am referring to pointers as unsafe constructs.
+Yes, I know that you can _create_ them in safe code but you can't _use_ them so for all intents and purposes they are a language construct in unsafe land.